-After seeing the results in my first session I committed to doing the introductory training protocol with the SuperSpeed clubs.
+After seeing the results in my first session, I committed to doing the first training protocol with the SuperSpeed clubs.

 The workouts with SuperSpeed Golf are fast and intense.
-They actually leave you a little bit winded if you’re doing it properly.
-The added benefit of this is that these kind of workouts have been shown to be extremely beneficial for your cardiovascular health.
+They leave you a little bit winded if you’re doing it correctly.
+The added benefit of this is that this kind of workouts are extremely beneficial for your cardiovascular health.

-There is absolutely no question that I saw results with this product.
-When I first started using it my driver speed was registering in the low 100s.
+There is no question that I saw results with this product.
+When I first started using it, my driver speed was registering in the low 100s.

-Towards the end of the 6 weeks I was topping out at about 112 mph.
+Towards the end of the six weeks, I was topping out at about 112 mph.
 That’s almost a 10% gain, which is pretty huge.